Extending holomorphic forms from the regular locus of a complex space to a resolution of singularities: Coherent sheaves and Mixed Hodge modules

-In this section, we generalise \theoremref{thm:reflexive-pure} and \corollaryref{cor:reflexive-pure-ng} to a certain class of mixed Hodge modules.
-While the main line of argument follows \parref{par:pure}, there are some noteworthy differences.
+The main line of argument follows \parref{par:pure}, though there are some noteworthy differences.
 To keep the text readable, we chose to include full arguments, at the cost of introducing some repetition.

-\begin{setting} Let $Y$ be a complex manifold of constant dimension $n+c$, and let $X ⊆ Y$ be a complex subspace of constant dimension $n$.
+\begin{setting} Let $Y$ be a complex manifold of pure dimension $n+c$, and let $X ⊆ Y$ be a complex subspace of pure dimension $n$.
 As before, $c$ is equal to the codimension of the closed embedding $i_X \colon X ↪ Y$.
 Suppose that $M ∈ \MHM(Y)$ is a graded-polarisable mixed Hodge module with support equal to $X$.
 We denote the underlying filtered left $𝒟_Y$-module by $(\Mmod, F_• \Mmod)$, and make the following assumptions about $M$: \begin{enumerate} \item One has $\dim \Supp ℋ^j \DR(\Mmod) ≤ -(j+1)$ for every $j ≥ -n + 1$.

 \item The complex of $𝒪_Y$-modules $\gr_p^F \DR(\Mmod)$ is acyclic for every $p ≥ 1$.

 \item One has $\dim \Supp ℋ^j \gr_0^F \DR(\Mmod) ≤ -(j+2)$ for every $j ≥ -n + 1$. \end{enumerate} These are the natural generalisations of \ref{en:pure-1} and \ref{en:pure-2} to the mixed case, formulated in a way that is convenient for a proof by induction on the dimension.
 As before, write $M' := 𝔻 M ∈ \MHM(Y)$ to denote the dual mixed Hodge module, which is again graded-polarisable, and write $(\Mmod', F_• \Mmod')$ for its underlying filtered left $𝒟_Y$-module.
 Recall that the support does not change when taking duals, so $\Supp M' = \Supp M = X$. \end{setting}